kshgr/Discord-Bot-with-Python/Part 4 - Guild Events/README.md

-# Part 3 - Ban Events
+# Part 4 - Guild Events

 Hey Guys!
 This is the Fourth episode of this series Creating a Discord Bot with Python using Hikari API.
 In this [video](https://youtu.be/oxjFYHQpoEs) we will be focusing on events triggered with changes made to a server or when a bot joins/leaves a server and understand their Properties.